Paharia Express

 The 15721 / 15722 Paharia Express is an express train connecting Indian cities Siliguri and Digha.
 This is the first direct train service originating from New Jalpaiguri (Siliguri) to Digha.
 This train connects North and South of West Bengal touching Bihar and West Bengal state capital Kolkata.
-This train runs on the Kolkata–Siliguri route.
+This train runs on the Kolkata–Siliguri route via Nabadwip Dham Railway Station.

 The meaning of word "Paharia" is The people of the hills.

 This train was inaugurated by the then Railway Minister India and now Chief Minister of West Bengal, Mamata Banerjee on 5 October 2009.

 Accommodations

 This train comprises 1 Composite [1A+3A], 1 AC 3-Tiers, 8 Sleeper class, 4 Unreserved General Compartment & 2 Luggage/Parcel cum Brake van which is provided with the Guard's cabin.